Sage-Bionetworks/portalsDocs/articles/getting_started.md

 <a href="https://www.synapse.org/register" class="btn btn-primary">Register</a>{:target="_blank"}

-Synapse can store human subject data that has sharing and use restrictions.
-Before you can upload files you will need to take a quiz about what kinds of items can be shared in Synapse.
+Synapse can store human subject data with sharing and use restrictions.
+Before you can upload files, you must demonstrate you understand what you can share in Synape.
 To start this process:

 <a href="https://www.synapse.org/#!Quiz:Certification" class="btn btn-primary">Become a Certified User</a>{:target="_blank"}

-Explore our [accounts, certification and profile validation](/articles/accounts_certified_users_and_profile_validation.html) page for more information on the different levels of users.
+Read the [accounts, certification, and profile validation](/articles/accounts_certified_users_and_profile_validation.html) page to learn more about the different levels of users.

 ## Project and Data Management on Synapse

-Once you have a Synapse account you can start adding content.
-All Synapse content is organized in `Projects` where you can collaboratively access and share `Wikis` (descriptions of your Project) and `Files`.
-Each `Project` also contains a `Discussion Forum`.
+Synapse content is organized in `Projects`.
+In a project you can upload files and write descriptions (Wikis).
+Each Project also contains a discussion forum.

+To create a `Project`:

-As an exercise we are going to create an example `Project`.
-Go to your [projects list](https://www.synapse.org/#!Profile:v/projects) on your dashboard.
-Click the **Create Project** button.
-Decide on a unique name for your `Project` and click Save.
+1. Go to your [projects list](https://www.synapse.org/#!Profile:v/projects) on your dashboard.
+1. Click the **Create Project** button.
+1. Decide on a unique name for your `Project` and click Save.

 By default, your newly created `Project` is private; you are the only person who can access it and any content you include in it.
 In another tutorial you will learn how to share your created `Project` with other users.